siryaw/workdayschedule/README.md

 # Challenges

-Believe you me, one of the hardest parts of this project was trying to get everything lined up on the webpage, especially the alignment of the card.
-I tried bootstraps very own jumbotron.
-I tired cards, good ol containers and even tried to implement a progress bar at some point instead of the seconds counting down.
-A friend of mine was successfull in that remark but I decided it wasnt worth the hassle.
+Believe you me, one of the hardest parts of this project was trying to get the date and time to function correctly.
+I finally decided that i would remove the time and keep the day.
+After hours of browsing stackoverflow, i finally was able to taylor a solution.

 # Demo